BEXIS2/Documents/Docs/DataDescription.md

 In most BEXIS2 instances, only administrators can manage External Links.
 Once created, an External Link is available system-wide and can be reused in meanings or constraints that reference external vocabularies.

-To access and manage external links, go to: [[!LINK_CONFIGURE]](../docs/General#roles) **Settings → Manage External Links**.
+To access and manage external links, go to **Settings → Manage External Links**.
 On the Manage External Links page, you will find a table listing all defined external links.
 Each entry contains the following fields:

 - **ID**: A system-generated identifier for each external link.